Pennal

 Pennal is a village and community on the A493 road in southern Gwynedd, Wales, on the north bank of the River Dyfi, near Machynlleth.

 It lies in the historic county of Merionethshire (Sir Feirionnydd) and is within the Snowdonia National Park.

 Roman fort

-It was the site of a small Roman fort, known as Cefn Caer in Welsh, probably guarding a ford or ferry crossing of the Dyfi on the Sarn Helen Roman road.
+It was the site of a small Roman fort, known as Cefn Gaer in Welsh, probably guarding a ford or ferry crossing of the Dyfi on the Sarn Helen Roman road.
 The remains of the fort lie under the 14th-century house of Cefn Caer, overlooking the village.